Cabo Rojo, Dominican Republic

 Literally meaning "Red Cape", is both a cape on the southwestern coast of the Dominican Republic, and a beach on the same location.
 More specifically, it belongs to Pedernales Province, the southernmost province of the country.

-This part of the country is known for its bauxite mines and its beautiful beaches like Bahia de las Aguilas and Cabo Rojo.
+This part of the country is known for its bauxite mines and its beautiful beaches like Bahía de las Águilas and Cabo Rojo.
+The area is being rapidly changed as a major cruise ship port opened here in 2024.